luni64/TeensyStep/README.md

-# Work in progress, not functional currently!
-# .

 # TeensyStep
 ## Problem to be solved
 A lot of interesting projects require the movement of things.
 The most easy way to implement such a transport system is the use of stepper motors driven by readily available stepper drivers.
 Those drivers usally expect **step and direction signals** to move the motors.
 Due to the motor intertia they can not be started at full speed but need a smooth **acceleration** or deceleration to the final velocity.
 Otherwise the step counters maintained by the application and the real motor positions can run out of sync (steploss errors).
 Modern stepper drivers can operate in **microstepping** mode where the mechanically fixed step positions (usually 200 per rev) are subdivided into a number of microsteps.
 While microstepping is great to reduce vibration at low velocity it requires  **high pulse rates** at even moderate motor speeds.
 Lets look at a typical example: